Khan/aphrodite/README.md

 Support for colocating your styles with your React component.

-- Supports media queries without user agent sniffing
+- Supports media queries without window.matchMedia
 - Supports pseudo-selectors like :hover, :active, etc. without needing to store hover or active state in components. :visited works just fine too.
 - Respects precedence order when specifying multiple styles
 - Requires no AST transform (though you can have one to replace StyleSheet.create with a pre-computed value at compile time if you'd like).